 Planetary Science Decadal Survey

 The ngRADAR project is responsive to the findings and recommendations published in the planetary science decadal survey by the National Academies of Science, Engineering, and Medicine entitled "Origins, Worlds, and Life: A Decadal Strategy for Planetary Science and Astrobiology 2023-2032."
-The planetary decadal takes community input and makes recommendations to the National Science Foundation (NSF) and the National Aeronautics and Space Administration (NASA) on how to address the key scientific questions in planetary science over the next decade.
+The planetary decadal collects community input and makes recommendations to the National Science Foundation (NSF) and the National Aeronautics and Space Administration (NASA) on how to address the key scientific questions in planetary science over the next decade.
 NASA provided an initial response to the planetary science decadal survey in August 2022.

 Recommendation